stratofax/wpclish/README.md

 3. For the remaining directories, attempt to check the WordPress database.
 4. If the check is successful, the script will backup and compress the WordPress database to the `sqlbackup` directory.
 5. Then, the script will optimize the WordPress database and back up the optimized version.

+### palette_shift.sh

+This script convert all colors in the database from one palette to another using search and replace.
+You can use this with any number of hex values; the example script uses five.
+Both lists, `currentcolors` and `newcolors` must contain the same number of colors and the color value substitutions are made based on the position of the color in the list.